 Since the discovery and exposure of Vivian Maier’s work in 2009, this reclusive, mysterious figure—street photographer, nanny, visual genius—has been the subject of widespread acclaim and attention.
 From monographs to worldwide gallery exhibitions and the widespread release of a feature film (the second documentary produced about her life and her work), the attention that Maier’s story has generated is dwarfed only by the astounding quality of the photographs she left behind.

-Much earlier, in July 2014, Jim Casper, editor-in-chief of LensCulture, spoke with Anne Morin, the curator of the great exhibition, "Vivian Maier: A Photographic Revelation" that has been shown throughout Europe and will continue to travel over the next few years.
+Earlier, in July 2014, Jim Casper, editor-in-chief of LensCulture, spoke with Anne Morin, the curator of the great exhibition, “Vivian Maier: A Photographic Revelation” that was shown throughout Europe and will continue to travel over the next few years.
 Morin was also very generous to share with us, and the readers of LensCulture, 120 photographs from the exhibition.

 LC: What was your role in the discovery and eventual dissemination of Vivian Maier’s work?